openshift/training/docs/05-infrastructure-nodes.md

 a look at the `AGE` column.
 It will be the youngest!

 ## Check the Labels
-In our case, the youngest node was named `ip-10-0-128-138.us-west-1.compute.internal`, so we can ask what its labels are:
+In our case, the youngest node was named `ip-10-0-128-138.us-west-1.compute.internal`, so we can ask what its labels
+are:

     oc get node ip-10-0-128-138.us-west-1.compute.internal --show-labels

 And, in the `LABELS` column we see:

-    beta.kubernetes.io/arch=amd64,beta.kubernetes.io/instance-type=m4.large,beta.kubernetes.io/os=linux,failure-domain.beta.kubernetes.io/region=us-west-1,failure-domain.beta.kubernetes.io/zone=us-west-1b,infra=true,kubernetes.io/hostname=ip-10-0-128-138,node-role.kubernetes.io/worker=
+    beta.kubernetes.io/arch=amd64,beta.kubernetes.io/instance-type=m4.large,beta.kubernetes.io/os=linux,failure-domain.beta.kubernetes.io/region=us-west-1,failure-domain.beta.kubernetes.io/zone=us-west-1b,kubernetes.io/hostname=ip-10-0-128-138,node-role.kubernetes.io/infra=,node-role.kubernetes.io/worker=

-It's hard to see, but our `infra=true` label is there.
+It's hard to see, but our `node-role.kubernetes.io/infra` label is there.
+You will also see `infra,worker` in the output of `oc get node` in the `ROLES` column.
 Success!

 ## Add More Machinesets (or scale, or both)
 In a realistic production deployment, you would want at least 3 `MachineSets`